 So let’s get on with how to make beeswax candles.

-Some notes on beeswax candles
+Some notes on making beeswax candles

 There are a few things I wanted to discuss before we get onto the method of making beeswax candles.
 The most important of which is how much to actually use.